Table of Contents

 Frequently Asked Questions

-How does a life insurance agent get paid?
+How do life insurance agents get paid?

 Can I buy life insurance without an agent?